hngdngng/Read-Me-Generator/README.md

   * [Questions](#questions)

   ## Installation

 1. Fork & clone this project locally
 2. Run npm install in your bash/command line
-  Make sure you are in the correct folder when using your terminal.

   ## Usage

 1. Invoke with node index.js
 2. Respond to prompts in the terminal, your responses will be used to populate the README.md file.
 Note.
+Insert '
-Insert '#' when you would like to indent, this is useful when making a list of installation, usage, and test instructions.
+' when you would like to indent, this is useful when making a list of installation, usage, and test instructions.

   ## License
   MIT (c) Hoang Nguyen